secretstartups/handbook/total-rewards/benefits/general-and-entity-benefits/remote-com/index.html.md

 **Payment Denmark automatically receives the information about your employment and hours from your employer.**

 During maternity leave (after childbirth), birthing parents will receive 50% of their salary from the State.
-However, employer and employee can agree to full pay entitlement.
+However, Remote and the employee can agree to full pay entitlement.

 The allowance during parental leave is calculated as an amount per week.
 The amount depends on how much you work.
 The maximum amount per week is DKK 4.460 (2021).